Georgiana0403/Georgiana0403/README.md

 # 👋 Hi, I'm Georgeta Daniela Gorgan

-## 🚀 Cloud Solutions Architect | AWS Certified | DevOps and AI Enthusiast
+## 🚀 Cloud Solutions Architect | Kubernetes | DevOps and AI Enthusiast

 I'm passionate about cloud architecture and DevOps practices, currently building my career in Cloud Engineering.
 With a unique background in economics and financial planning, I bring a distinctive perspective to cloud cost optimization and infrastructure design.